Force over Distance: Chapter 50

 Yup.

 Young could almost see it.
 The pair of them.
 There was something beautiful about it.
 Glorious.
-The way they’d egg one another on, build on complementary drives, reciprocal insanities, until they’d wired themselves up with starlight and knowledge enough to set the universe itself aflame.
+The way they’d egg one another on, build on complementary drives, reciprocal insanities, until they’d wired themselves up with starlight and knowledge enough to set the universe aflame.
 Who could say how far they’d get before the day a multiversal assassin pressed them, like preserved flowers, between dead branes of the cosmos?

 “I’m his only shot,” Young said.
 The words came heavy with their own certainty.